 Preventative Women’s Care

+Pre-registration is convenient through our Phreesia patient portal, which can be utilized via cell or email.
+You will receive a notification a few days prior to your visit.
 When you arrive at our office, you will be greeted by our receptionist, who will request your insurance card in order to facilitate the billing process.
-There are forms on this website that need to be filled out and brought with you to our office.
 Our receptionist may give you some additional health questionnaires to fill out when you arrive.
 Your doctor’s assistant will escort you to our examination rooms and will probably request a urine specimen.
 If this is your first visit, we will record your weight and blood pressure.
 You and your doctor will have time to discuss your medical history prior to the exam, which will probably include a breast exam and pelvic exam, and possibly a pap smear.
 Please let your doctor know if this is your first pelvic exam so we can make it as easy as possible for you.
 If you have questions, please consider writing them down in advance, so you don’t forget them.

 Pap smears allow us to look for abnormal cells on the cervix so we can catch and treat them before they become cancerous.
 A speculum, which is a smooth, duck-bill shaped instrument, is gently introduced into the vagina and gradually opened to allow your doctor to see your cervix.
 Cervical cells are obtained with a special, soft instrument.
 The pap smear is a useful procedure for identifying the human papillomavirus (HPV), which can be found even in women who have had the HPV vaccine.
 Some women with HPV have no symptoms and heal naturally, while others might develop abnormal and/or precancerous cells on the cervix.
 The American College of Obstetrics and Gynecology recommends that women have their first pap smear at age 21.
 The frequency of future pap smears depends on the results.